IanCaunce/Laravel-Cachebust/README.md

 ```

 ##Configuration
 To configure the package, first publish its configuration file to the `config` folder.
 Go to the root directory of the site and run `php artisan vendor:publish`.
-You can now edit the configuation in that file.
+You can then edit the default options in the published configuration file.

 ###enabled
 **Type**: `Boolean`